ToontownRewritten/api-doc/toon-rendition.md

 ## Requests

-An HTTP GET to the Field Office API endpoint, https://rendition.toontownrewritten.com/render/{dna}/{render-type}/{width}x{height}.{extension}, will return the generated render.
+An HTTP GET to the rendition endpoint, https://rendition.toontownrewritten.com/render/{dna}/{render-type}/{width}x{height}.{extension}, will return the generated render.

 ## Parameters